aws/aws-encryption-sdk-python/performance_tests/README.rst

 4. Hierarchy Keyring
 5. Caching CMM

-For each test on the above keyrings / master key-providers, this package measures:
+For each test on the above keyrings / master key providers, this package measures:

 1. Execution time
 2. Total memory consumption

-For each keyring / master key-provider, the execution time and memory consumption is measured for three operations:
+For each keyring / master key provider, the execution time and memory consumption is measured for three operations:

-1. Create keyring / master key-provider
+1. Create keyring / master key provider
 2. Encrypt
 3. Decrypt

 The usage of the performance tests is demonstrated through an `AWS KMS Keyring`_.
-However, the procedure is the same for any keyring / master key-provider, with slight changes in the input arguments.
+However, the procedure is the same for any keyring / master key provider, with slight changes in the input arguments.

 The results for the performance test will be available in the results folder in the